PoorgrammerDev/BadlandsCaves/README.md

     - Extremely agile; quickly traverse varying types of terrain
     - Build Voidmatter gear as an extension of your abilities late-game
 - Fight a stronger version of the Wither in a custom stage
-- Fight custom mini-bosses in late-game
+- Battle custom mini-bosses in late-game
 - Invade hazardous alternate dimensions
 	- Pilfer and raid structures and enemies
 	- Endure the unforgiving Void Layer